Creating an Environment for Students to Thrive in Vibrant Christian Community.

 Spiritual Development/Chapel Program

-Every Monday, Wednesday and Friday at 11 a.m., we have a dynamic chapel program called Higher Ground.
+Every Wednesday and Friday at 11 a.m., we have a dynamic chapel program called Higher Ground.
 In many ways, Higher Ground is the heartbeat of our secondary school intentionally scheduled at a prime time of the day.
-On Mondays in Higher Ground, we focus on leadership, life skills and cultural issues from a Biblical perspective.
-Wednesdays, our students participate in small groups in an effort to build relationships and develop their passions in specific areas of personal interest.
+On Mondays in Higher Ground, our students participate in small groups in an effort to build relationships and develop their passions in specific areas of personal interest.
+Wednesdays, we focus on leadership, life skills and cultural issues from a Biblical perspective.
 Fridays are the most exciting day in Higher Ground: our talented student bands lead our community in dynamic, engaging worship, gifted speakers share and students create videos, games and skits to encourage our community.
 The goal of our secondary spiritual development program is for students to encounter God, to experience Christian community, to encourage spiritual growth and to develop servant leaders.
 During special times of the year, we have unique events in Higher Ground like our Homecoming Pep Rally, Celebration of Gratitude for Thanksgiving, Christmas Extravaganza, and Hoe Down at the end of the year.
 All of these events are intended to foster rich, life-giving community.
 In January, our high school students look forward to our annual Guys Retreat and Girls Retreat.
 Students travel to a camp and enjoy a refreshing experience of spiritual growth, fellowship and bonding with their peers—a highlight for our high school students each year.